Francisca-Heii/milestone1-project/README.md

 #### User's journey:

-1. The user begins at the home page.The user begins at the home page
+1. The user begins at the home page.The user can see the navigation bar at the top of the page, greeting and my name below that followed by sliding text animation with background color green, red and blue and a button to navigate to the about me page.

 <p align="center"><img width="550" height="300" src="readme-images/user-journey/hom.png"></p>